Constructing quality housing is essential to preserving New York’s communities.

 Habitat NYC’s Housing Preservation Program provides buildings like 789 MacDonough with zero- or low-cost painting, repairs, financial assistance and Board training, and more.

 Haven Green is a LGBTQ-friendly senior housing development expected to consist of 123-unit deeply affordable apartments for low-income seniors with thirty-seven apartments for seniors who have been homeless.
 The development will include over 8,000 square feet of publicly- accessible green space, flexible community activity space, as well as onsite and community services provided by Riseboro Community Partnership, Habitat NYC and Westchester and SAGE.
 The project will be built to Passive House standards, reducing the building’s utility expense and carbon emissions, keeping our city greener and healthier.
 The building and the public open space will be designed to manage and reuse stormwater.
-The development will also include the new headquarters for Habitat for Humanity New York City.
+The development will also include the new headquarters for Habitat for Humanity New York City and Westchester County.

 Sydney House, a joint venture with the Almat Group, will provide 56 hard-working New York City families the chance to become first-time homeowners in the Williamsbridge section of the Bronx.
 This cooperative development will include 26 one-bedroom, 23 two-bedroom, and seven three-bedroom apartments as well as ample community space for residents.
 Sydney House will be the largest multi-family development built by a Habitat for Humanity affiliate to date.
 Building amenities will include parking (additional fee applies) for vehicles and bicycles, laundry facilities, and a community area.